JLSteenwyk/ClipKIT/README.md

 If you found clipkit useful, please cite *ClipKIT: a multiple sequence alignment trimming software for accurate phylogenomic inference*.
 Steenwyk et al. 2020, PLoS Biology. doi: [10.1371/journal.pbio.3001007](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001007).
 <br /><br />

 ---

+This documentation covers downloading and installing PhyKIT.
+Details about each function as well as tutorials for using PhyKIT are available in the online documentation.

+---